...

 First Date Tragedy

-Intoxication manslaughter is considered a second-degree felony in the State of Texas, and the penalties can include imprisonment for two to twenty years and a fine of up to $10,000.
-In addition to these criminal penalties, a person being convicted of intoxication manslaughter may also face civil lawsuits including gross negligence, and may be ordered to pay restitution to the victim’s family.
+Texas categorizes intoxication manslaughter as a second-degree felony.
+Convictions carry penalties of two to twenty years in prison and fines of up to $10,000.
+In addition to criminal consequences, offenders may also face civil lawsuits for gross negligence and may be required to pay restitution to the victim’s family.

 How Much Alcohol Is Too Much?

-According to the National Institute on Alcohol Abuse and Alcoholism also known as the NIAAA, for most adults, moderate drinking is defined as up to one drink per day for women and up to two drinks per day for men.
-Drinking more than this amount on a regular basis can increase the risk of developing alcohol-related health problems, including liver disease, high blood pressure, and certain types of cancer.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines moderate drinking as one drink per day for women and two for men.
+Regularly exceeding this limit increases the risk of liver disease, high blood pressure, and certain cancers.

 Call us now at (281) 810-9760.